PiHw/Pi-Stop/markdown_source/markdown/Setup-ScratchGPIO.md

 > You should have at least RPi.GPIO version 0.5.11 or above installed, if not run the following command to update it (with your Raspberry Pi connected to the internet):
 > `sudo apt-get update`
 > `sudo apt-get install python-rpi.gpio python3-rpi.gpio`
->
-> **UPDATE: Scratch GPIO 7 does not currently support GPIO pins above 26 (so Pi-Stop locations A+ and B+ can't be used yet), but support will be added in the future.**
 <!---#endif--->
 -------------------